Evaluation and Statistics

 Access log data like above can be good data, but we have to be mindful that all data has limitations, and that there are different ways to define what usage means.
 For example, the log snippet above indicates that I visited a page named index.html on that server, but does that mean that I really used that website even though I accessed it?
 Even if we can claim that I did, what kind of use was it?
 Can we tell from that log entry?
 In short, log data like this can't really capture the user's intent.

-Note that we can learn quite a lot from web server access logs, and there is software, like Google Analytics, that would be able to collect additional usage data.
+Note that we can learn a lot from web server access logs, and there is software, like Google Analytics, that would be able to collect additional usage data.

 As with other things we have discussed, there have been efforts to standardize electronic resource usage.
 It's an important process because usage data informs collection development and benefits the library in other ways.
 Discussions about usage do belong to the domain of electronic resource librarianship, but it also overlaps with other areas of librarianship, such as systems librarianship or collection development.
 Here we might see job titles like library systems administrator.